Snapshot

 Technology transitions such as the rollout of 5G networks and IoT are driving the accelerated adoption of electronics products.
 Initiatives such as ‘Digital India’ and ‘Smart City’ projects have raised the demand for IoT in the electronics devices market and will undoubtedly usher in a new era for electronic products.

 100% FDI is allowed under the automatic route.
-In the case of electronics items for defence, FDI up to 49% is allowed under automatic route and beyond 49% through the government approval.
+In the case of defence electronics, FDI up to 49% is allowed through automatic route and beyond 49% requires government approval.

 For further details, please refer FDI Policy